 Researchers have two different paths to requesting allocations: Startup Allocation and Research Allocation.
-Startup Allocations apportion XSEDE resources for small-scale computational activities.
-I Startup Allocations are one of the fastest ways to gain access to and start using XSEDE resources, as requests are typically reviewed and awarded within two weeks.
-I Startup Allocation requests also require minimal documentation: the project's abstract and the researchers' curriculum vitae (CV).
-Startup Allocations typically last for one year, but requests supported by meritreviewed grants can ask for allocations that last up to three years.
-Researchers can also submit renewal requests if their work needs ongoing low-level resources.
+Startup Allocations apportion XSEDE resources for smallscale computational activities.41 Startup Allocations are one of the fastest ways to gain access to and start using XSEDE resources, as requests are typically reviewed and awarded within two weeks.42 Startup Allocation requests also require minimal documentation: the project's abstract and the researchers' curriculum vitae (CV).43 Startup Allocations typically last for one year, but requests supported by meritreviewed grants can ask for allocations that last up to three years.
+Researchers can also submit renewal requests if their work needs ongoing low-level resources.44

-For research needs that go beyond the computational limits under a Startup Allocation, researchers must submit a Research Allocation request.45 XSEDE strongly encourages its users to request a Startup Allocation prior to requesting a Research Allocation, in order to obtain benchmark results and more accurately document their research needs in the Research Allocation.46 Research Allocation requests must include a host of documents, such as a resource-use plan, a progress report, code performance calculations, CVs, and references.47 Requests are accepted and reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC), which assesses the proposals' appropriateness of methodology, appropriateness of research plan, efficient use of resources, and intellectual merit.48 should be combined into a single allocation request.
+For research needs that go beyond the computational limits under a Startup Allocation, researchers must submit a Research Allocation request.45 XSEDE strongly encourages its users to request a Startup Allocation prior to requesting a Research Allocation, in order to obtain benchmark results and more accurately document their research needs in the Research Allocation.46 Research Allocation requests must include a host of documents, such as a resource-use plan, a progress report, code performance calculations, CVs, and references.47 Requests are accepted and reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC), which assesses the proposals' appropriateness of methodology, appropriateness of research plan, efficient use of resources, and intellectual merit.48

+XSEDE abides by a "one-project rule," whereby each researcher only has one XSEDE allocation for their research activities.49 For instance, if a researcher has several grants that require computational support, those lines of work should be combined into a single allocation request.
 This minimizes the effort required by the researcher to submit requests and reduces the overhead in reviewing those requests.

-XSEDE abides by a "one-project rule," whereby each researcher only has one XSEDE allocation for their research activities.
-49 For instance, if a researcher has several grants that require computational support, those lines of work